 Coincidentally, the couple met Rich Kinsman of Confederation Log Homes at a boat show around the same time they were looking into building permits.

 “Meeting Rich at the Boat Show a year ago was a turning point in our lives,” Monika recalls.
 “There was a trust factor right away.
 It was such a good feeling.
 You know these people are with you, and want to help you achieve your dreams.”

 The seminar “enlightened you to all the ‘WOW’ factors of a log home,” Monika says.
 “They helped you to understand the green efficiency of a log home.”
 They also learned about the process of working with Confederation, and how they would work with the Gazzolas to help to make their dream home a reality.

-Designing their custom floor plan (click on the images below for all 18 gorgeous images)
+Designing their custom floor plan (click on the images below)